What is BELIV?

 "evaluation and BEyond - methodoLogIcal approaches for Visualization (BELIV)"

-BELIV 2024 will be the 10th of the BELIV workshop series, and well be held in conjunction with the IEEE VIS 2024 Conference.
+BELIV 2024 will be the 10th of the BELIV workshop series, and will be held in conjunction with the IEEE VIS 2024 Conference.
 All registered attendees of VIS will be able to access the workshop.

 History